marianamannes/terraform-aws-glue/README.md

 - **Configuring Triggers:** Automates workflows to run on file uploads to the source bucket.

-- **Setting Up Aurora MySQL:** A database and table are provisioned to manage Parquet data in S3.
+- **Setting Up Athena:** A query is created in Amazon Athena to directly consume and analyze Parquet data stored in S3.

 - **Implementing GitHub Actions:** CI/CD pipelines automate Terraform deployments for efficient infrastructure management.